jpherbst/qot-stack/readme.md

 * Joaquim Dias Garcia

 =======
-# Overview #
+# Installation Overview #

 This project is intended for developers, and so it presumes a certain working knowledge of embedded Linux.
+We provide setup instructions for the ARM-based Beablebone Black (BBB) embedded Linux platform, x86-based machines, and x86-based virtualized environments.
+For the BBB we describe two types of development setup scenarios: (1) an NFS-TFTP-based setup, and (2) a standalone SD-card based setup.

-The general idea is to have BeagleBones fetch a Linux kernel and device tree over TFTP from a controller, and then mount an NFS share at the root file system.
+For the BBB NFS-based setup, the general idea is to have BeagleBones fetch a Linux kernel and device tree over TFTP from a controller, and then mount an NFS share at the root file system.
 In this was we don't have to insert and eject many microsd cards, and we are guaranteed to have a consistent version of firmware across all nodes.
-In case, a more simpler version of the setup is desired, please refer to the section on the controller setup and then directly refer to the section on the Standalone SD card setup.
-For the NFS based setup, please skip the section on the standalone setup.
+Most of this documentation is dedicated to explaining this setup.
+For the BBB, in case, a more simpler version of the setup is desired, please refer to the section on the controller setup and then directly refer to the section on the Standalone SD card setup.
+For the NFS-based setup, please skip the section on the standalone setup.
+If you are interested in setting up the stack for an x86-based machine, please skip to the x86 section.
+For setting up the QoT Stack for Linux in a virtualized environment (QEMU-KVM), please skip to the vitualization-setup section.

 ![qot-setup.png](https://bitbucket.org/repo/5Eg8za/images/2069891140-qot-setup.png)

+# BBB NFS-TFTP-based development setup #

 There are three key devices in the system: